Woolston and Woolston Hall

 In 1838 Dr. Marsh was given the ancient title of Abbot of Westminster, and although he had been provincial from 1806 to 1822, and President-General of the Benedictine Congregation from 1822 to 1826, and again in 1837, he remained faithful to his remote congregation at Rixton, and died there on the 23rd February 1843.
 After his death, his Benedictine successors at Rixton numbered four, and spanned another twenty one years.

+Meanwhile, Woolston Hall having been abandoned by the Benedictines, the Woolston Catholics were furious at the distance they had to travel and threatened to separate themselves, which they did.
 Providence stood ready, with not one hand, but with two, to assist the dispossessed Woolston Catholics.
 On the one hand a pious wealthy layman, and on the other an influential ecclesiastic, Edward Statham was born in Warrington in 1767 and, his long life of 81 years was predominated by two factors; an aptitude for business that earned him a fortune, and consuming love of the Catholic faith.
 He kept a haberdashery shop in Elliot Street, Liverpool, and owned much property throughout South Lancashire, including a farm at Woolston.
 Called the Marledfield, it was managed for him by the two brothers James and Henry Hankinson.
 (A third brother was baptised Edward Statham Hankinson).
 Mr. Statham promised that if the Vicar Apostolic agreed, he would build a church for the Woolston Catholics.
-Bishop Pens wick was old and failing, but his young co-adjutor, Bishop John Briggs had an immediate interest and promised to secure them a priest.
+Bishop Pens wick was old and failing, but his young co-adjutor, Bishop John Briggs had an immediate interest and promised to secure them a priest (A full list of parish priests for St. Peter and St. Michael can be found here.)
 Bishop John Briggs was born in the neighbouring parish of Barton-on-Irwell in 1788.
 His family owned lands all along the Mersey almost to Warrington.
 There were numerous relatives and as has been stated the first Woolston Baptismal Register contains twelve entries under this same name.
 While the Bishop was a seminarist his father died and his other re-married one of the Hankinson brothers.
 As a priest John Briggs had served the Catholics of Chester, being elevated to the episcopate in 1833.

 Of the families originally associated with St. Peter's mention must be made of the Norris's who farmed at Martinscroft.
 Rachael Norris who was born in 1750 and was buried in the present graveyard in 1849, must have witnessed every aspect of this history, from worshipping by stealth at the Hall to the realisation of Edward Statham's generosity.
 Mary Aloysia Norris became an Ursuline nun at Bristol, and a letter of hers dated 23rd June 1834 despatches "vestments and linen for the Woolston mission only".
 Another hand has added "Dr. Marsh took all ours to Rixton".
 From Orford came Ellen Atherton, a most faithful attender until her death in 1856.
 Other names include Barlow, Brimilow, Dumbill, Lyons, Marsh, Massey, Talbot and Winstanley.

-The reorder undertaken in 1985 is, in essence, save for some decoration and the odd tabernacle change or so, the church we see today.
+The reorder undertaken in 1985 is, save for some decoration and the odd tabernacle change or so, the church we see today.